 Why is law firm knowledge automation important in the legal industry?

-For anyone working in the sector, the reason for automating legal processes is clear – the industry is drowning in an ever-increasing amount of data – a concept highlighted by Rich McClain, Chief Information Officer of Hunton & Williams.
+For anyone working in the sector, the reason for using law firm automation software for automating legal processes is clear – Every practice area throughout the industry is drowning in an ever-increasing amount of data - a concept highlighted by Rich McClain, Chief Information Officer of Hunton & Williams.
 Speaking to legal think tank Artificial Lawyer about his firm’s experience, the CIO commented: ‘The explosion of information exceeds a ‘human-centric’ way of managing.
 Our work product needs to speak for itself, and existing technologies can give it a voice.’

 How are leading law firms incorporating legal knowledge automation strategies into their tech stack?

-Aware of how vital emerging law firm technology trends in knowledge automation have become, the legal sector has seen major innovation in this space from both traditional organizations and rising ALSPs.
+Aware of how vital emerging legal software trends in knowledge automation have become, the legal sector has seen major innovation in this space from both traditional organizations and rising ALSPs.
 From onboarding the latest legal tech startups on the market to developing their own in-house solutions, here are a few examples of the ways legal companies are adopting law firm knowledge automation.

 Allen & Overy: Automating legal document creation and review